 How to Apply for Affordable Housing

-The application can be obtained and submitted at each of the Mobile Housing Board's apartment communities.
-Please call or visit the Property Manager's Office for additional information.
-Click here for the Affordable Housing locations and contact information..
+Please visit the Property Manager's Office for additional information.
+Click here for the Affordable Housing locations and contact information.

-You may apply at more than one of our housing developments.
-Each development has its own waiting list.
+When you apply online you are placed on all of the housing development's waiting lists Each development has its own waiting list.
 The waiting list at one site may be longer than the list at another site.